customerio/customerio-android/README.md

 ![min Android SDK version is 21](https://img.shields.io/badge/min%20Android%20SDK-21-green) [![Maven Central](https://maven-badges.herokuapp.com/maven-central/io.customer.android/tracking/badge.svg)](https://maven-badges.herokuapp.com/maven-central/io.customer.android/tracking)

-# Summary
+# Customer.io Android SDK

 This is the official Customer.io SDK for Android.

 You'll find our [complete SDK documentation at https://customer.io/docs/sdk/android](https://customer.io/docs/sdk/android/).
 This readme only contains basic information to help you install and initialize the SDK.

-**This SDK is a work in progress!** While we're *very* excited about it, it's still in its alpha phase; it is not ready for general availability.
+**Our SDK is a work in progress!** While we're *very* excited about it, it's still in its alpha phase; it is not ready for general availability.
 If you want to try it out, contact [product@customer.io](mailto:product@customer.io) and we'll help set you up!

-# Getting started
+## Summary

 The SDK supports both Kotlin and Java.

-To get started, install and initialize the relevant SDK packages in your project.
-To minimize our SDK's impact on your app's size, we offer multiple, separate SDKs.
+To get started, you need to install and initialize the relevant [SDK packages](#available-sdks) in your project.
+We've separated our SDK into packages to minimize our impact on your app's size.
 You should only install the packages that you need for your project.

 > Tip: Check out our [sample android app, Remote Habits](https://github.com/customerio/RemoteHabits-Android), for a example of how to use our SDK.